History of the DFK Paris

 To strengthen this international dimension, the DFK Paris joined the International Association of Research Institutes in the History of Art (RIHA) in 2003.
 In addition, following a recommendation from its Academic Advisory Council, in 2006, it became a member of the Foundation of German Humanities Institutes Abroad (DGIA), which, operating directly under the German federal government, became the Max Weber Foundation in 2012.

 As founding director, Professor Thomas W. Gaehtgens led the DFK Paris until October 2007.
-From 2009 to 2014, Professor Andreas Beyer held this position.
-Professor Thomas Kirchner has headed the institute since February 2014.
+From 2009 to 2014, Professor Andreas Beyer held this position, then followed by Professor Thomas Kirchner between 2017 and 2022.

 Initially located at Place des Victoires, the center has been housed in the Hôtel Lully, the former residence of French composer Jean-Baptiste Lully, since October 2011.
 It is thus located in the immediate vicinity of the French National Institute for Art History (INHA).